 Shooting fees paid on a Saturday allow members to shoot for the remainder of that week ie until and including the following Friday, as often as you want but you will need to arrange for access with a regular club member.

-Temporary Players are required to make a decision as to whether or not to join the club before the expiration of the 8 week period.
+Temporary Players are required to make a decision as to whether or not to join the club by the end of the 8 week period.
 After 8 weeks the insurance is null and void and players are not allowed to shoot.
 The Temporary Player membership cannot be extended or renewed.